Evaluating epidemic forecasts in an interval format: Forecast evaluation using proper scoring rules

 where $F$ is interpreted as a cumulative distribution function (CDF).
-The CRPS represents a generalization of the absolute error to probabilistic forecasts (implying that it is negatively oriented) and has been commonly used to evaluate epidemic forecasts \citep{Held2017, Funk2019}.
+Note that in the case of integer-valued outcomes the CRPS simplifies to the ranked probability score, compare \cite{Czado2009} and \cite{Kolassa2016}.
+The CRPS represents a generalization of the absolute error to probabilistic forecasts (implying that it is negatively oriented) and has been commonly used to evaluate epidemic forecasts \cite{Held2017, Funk2019}.
 The CRPS does not diverge to $\infty$ even if a forecast assigns zero probability to the eventually observed outcome, making it less sensitive to occasional misguided forecasts.
 It depends on the application setting whether an extreme penalization of such ``missed'' forecasts is desirable or not, and in certain contexts the CRPS may seem lenient.
 A practical advantage, however, is that there is no need for thresholding it at an arbitrary value.

+To facilitate an intuitive understanding of the different scores, Fig \ref{fig:definition} graphically illustrates the definitions of the logarithmic score (left) and CRPS (middle).
+For the CRPS note that if an observation falls far into the tails of the predictive distribution, one of the two blue areas representing the CRPS will essentially disappear, while the size of the other depends approximately linearly on the observed value $y$ (with a slope of 1).
+This illustrates the close link between the CRPS and the absolute error.

-\section{Scores for forecasts provided in an interval format}
+\subsection{Scores for forecasts provided in an interval format}

 Both the logS and the CRPS cannot be evaluated directly if forecasts are provided in an interval format.
 If many intervals are provided, approximations may be feasible to some degree, but problems arise if observations fall in the tails of predictive distributions (see Discussion section).
 It is therefore advisable to apply scoring rules designed specifically for forecasts in a quantile/interval format.
-A simple proper score which requires only a central $(1 - \alpha)\times 100\%$ prediction interval (in the following: PI) is the \textit{interval score} \citep[Section 6.2 and references therein]{Gneiting2007}
+A simple proper score which requires only a central $(1 - \alpha)\times 100\%$ prediction interval (in the following: PI) is the \textit{interval score} \cite{Gneiting2007}